sagorbrur/shuddhi-app/README.md

 ## Contact
 You can directly contact me through email __brursagor@gmail.com__ and share your thoughts regarding this app.

+## Sponsor
+As this project needs __LLM Cloud API cost__, you can sponsor it by clicking the sponsor button at the top.

 Discover the difference a perfect Bangla writing experience can make!